BS in Physics Programs

-The Department of Physics offers a Bachelors of Science in Physics with six program concentrations, as well as a Bachelors of Science in Atmospheric Sciences and Meteorology.
+The Department of Physics offers a Bachelors of Science in Physics with four program concentrations, as well as a Bachelors of Science in Atmospheric Sciences and Meteorology.

 - Physics is designed to prepare students for graduate study in physics.
 The degree provides the background for graduate and professional studies in medicine, law and other scientific fields.